Software Engineer @Eventscale (Data Platform Engineering). Currently at @Shopify

 Electrical Engineering class of '17 @uWaterloo.
-Currently I work as a full time Software engineer at Shopify Plus residing in Waterloo, Ontario.
+Currently I work as a full time Software engineer at Shopify residing in Toronto, Ontario.

-I love to code specifically in Ruby, Rails, Java, C# and python.
+I love to code specifically in Ruby, GO, Java, C# and python.
 The problems I love solving involve mostly backend development.

-Currently I am attempting to learn systems architecture and high level architecture design of software along with learning GOLang and Haskell.
+Currently I am attempting to learn systems architecture and high level architecture design of software along with learning about management principles.

 Outside of work you can find me running, cooking or making music with synthesizers and guitars.

 When championing experimental projects that are of high visibility there are several things to watch out for.